 Oily skin can be caused by a number of factors: genetics, diet, stress, and climate being a few.
-At its core, though, oily skin is the result of increased sebum production, which leads to clogged and enlarged pores.
+At its core, though, oily skin is the result of increased sebum production, which can lead to clogged and enlarged pores.
 So while a little extra shine might not be the bane of your existence, the change in your skin's texture isn't ideal.
 The good news is you can make skin appear less greasy by using the right products (and, of course, avoiding the wrong ones).
 To find out the ideal regimen for oily skin, we tapped top dermatologists Patricia Wexler, MD and Francesca Fusco, MD of Wexler Dermatology, and board-certified plastic surgeon Joseph Cruise, MD of Cruise Plastic Surgery.

 Your New Routine

 "For overall good skin health for your face, it's important to cleanse, exfoliate, moisturize, and use sunscreen daily," says Cruise.
 A common misconception with oily skin is that moisturizer isn't necessary and will make the skin even greasier.
 Not so, says Cruise.
 "By not applying enough moisturizer, you're causing the skin to overcompensate and produce more oil."

 For cleanser, Cruise recommends Aveeno Clear Complexion Foaming Facial Cleanser, which has a low dose of salicylic acid—so it treats acne without irritating the skin.
 It also clears up blemishes without over-drying, leaving the skin feeling soft and smooth.

 When choosing a formula, Cruise says to look for ingredients that include glycerin and hyaluronic acid to hydrate the skin and niacinamide to help even out the skin tone.
 He also recommends a formula that is (unsurprisingly) oil-free and silicone-free so it won't clog pores.